Taylor Swift’s evermore: Part 1

 Take for example the narrator of it’s time to go.
 She was hit with three betrayals:

-• Finally, business betrayal, “Fifteen years…he gave me nothing at all…he’s got my past frozen behind glass.”
-This sounds like a reference to Swift’s first six studio albums, which she recorded over a “fifteen year” period and then lost the rights to.
+First, her partner cheats, “he’s insisting that friends look at each other like that.”
+Then personal betrayal, “she was not in fact what she seemed, not a twin from your dreams, she’s a crook who was caught.”
+Finally, business betrayal, “Fifteen years…he gave me nothing at all…he’s got my past frozen behind glass.”
+This sounds like a reference to Swift losing the rights to her first six studio albums, which she recorded over “fifteen years.”

-But she’s not reeling like the narrator of this is me trying or enraged like mad woman or fighting back like my tears ricochet (all songs from the last album folklore).
+But she’s not reeling like the narrator of this is me trying or enraged like mad woman or fighting back like my tears ricochet (all songs from folklore).
 She feels certain that “walking out is the one thing that will find you the right thing.”
-She lets go in this song.
-Maybe, her new growth will be just as powerful as the heartache it was born from.
-Equal but opposite.
+She lets go.

 “Honey, when I’m above the trees, I see this for what it is” - happiness